-The number of colorectal cancer deaths averted ranged from 15 to 32 per 1000 (Appendix Tables 7.1-7.8).
-Within each class of screening modality, the ranking of strategies by the number of colorectal cancer deaths averted differed from the ranking by the number of LYG.
-As a result, the strategies deemed efficient or near efficient changed when the number of colorectal cancer deaths averted was used as the measure of the benefit of screening, instead of LYG (Appendix Tables 11.1-11.7; Figures 19-25).
-Efficient and near-efficient strategies included those with all 3 ages to begin screening, all 4 ages to end screening, and all simulated screening intervals.
-Incremental numbers of colonoscopies required to prevent an additional colorectal cancer death are presented in Appendix Tables 11.8-11.14.
+The estimated number of colorectal cancer deaths averted ranged from 15 to 32 per 1000 (Appendix Tables 9.1-9.8).
+Within each class of screening modality, the ranking of strategies by the estimated number of colorectal cancer deaths averted differed from the ranking by the estimated number of LYG.
+As a result, the strategies deemed efficient changed when the estimated number of colorectal cancer deaths averted was used as the measure of the benefit of screening, instead of the estimated LYG (Appendix Tables 13.1-13.5; Figures 17-21).
+Efficient strategies included those with all 3 ages to begin screening, all 4 ages to end screening, and all simulated screening intervals.
+Incremental numbers of colonoscopies required to prevent an additional colorectal cancer death are presented in Appendix Tables 13.6-13.10.